-This is especially an issue in the Bay Area.
-The strong job market here has brought recruiters out of the woodwork, and a lot of companies are taking a chance on different agencies.
-Some of these agencies have a churn-and-burn mentality and want to push candidates and clients through the process as quickly as possible – not a great environment for relationship-building.
+This distrust is especially an issue in the Bay Area.
+The strong job market here has brought recruiters out of the woodwork, and many companies are taking a chance on different agencies.
+Some of these agencies have a churn-and-burn mentality.
+They want to push candidates and clients through the hiring process as quickly as possible – not a great environment for building relationships.

 4 Reasons Recruiters Have a Bad Reputation (And How to Avoid the Bad Apples)